 How to Build a Software Product from Scratch?

 Have you been pondering on a software idea you want to build from scratch but know nothing about developing software?
 What should you do first?
+Project planning is crucial as it helps define the project scope, team composition, and timelines.
 Which programming language or framework to use?
 Should you pay someone to do it, or should you take the DIY route and do the work yourself?
 And you probably have many more questions with no answer… yet.
 We get it; with over 15 years of experience in software development, we can agree that this is no easy thing when you know nothing about this intricate skill.
 Read further if you want to discover more about how to build software from scratch — whether you need an MVP, step-by-step framework for building your software, development costs, and development duration.

 Building the full version right away vs. Building an MVP